LuRsT/hr/README.md

     -#--#--#--#--#--#--#--#--#--#--#--

-That's it, no requirements, just pure old `bash` and `tput`, check the source, it's free.
+That's it, no requirements, just pure old POSIX shell and `tput`, check the source, it's free.

 ## More